8 Signs of a Good Doctor – They Always Have Patience!

 6) They love people, as much as their work.
 They don’t consider people in their way, they know people ARE their way.
 I smile when I see pictures of a doctor’s family, or paintings, toys and thank you cards around.
 It’s hard enough asking for help from a GP, let alone sitting in a room that feels like freezing jail cell.
 Someone who cares about their patients makes an effort to create comfort, whether that’s through providing cushy chairs, or hiring reception staff who remember your name.

 7) They’re continually upgrading their skills and ‘have a life’.
-Humanity is evolving, and what someone learned 30 years ago may not be relevant today.
+Humanity is evolving, and what someone learned 30 years ago may not be defunct now.
 A GP who travels, does volunteer work or runs or attends workshops will be more inspiring than someone who’s barely left their desk since they graduated.
-They’re also more likely to have a work/ life balance, which is one of the secrets to health.
+They’re also more likely to have a work/ life balance and creativity.
 So you’ll be able to see them for longer, as well as live longer yourself.
 What’s not to love about that?

-Tip: I like doctors who take regular breaks.
-Sometimes I’ll even ask them when their last holiday was!
+Tip: I like doctors who take time off.
+Sometimes I’ll ask them when their last holiday was!
 This shows me if they have their priorities straight and are going to be a reliable practitioner.
 A burned out doctor tends to expect too much of themselves and their clients…a rested one is more realistic.

 8) You walk out of their office feeling energised, not drained.
 Every choice we make either completes, or depletes us.
 Doctors who see you as ‘broken, and in need of fixing’ want you to keep returning, and tend to over-prescribe.
-Doctors who see you as ‘whole, but needing support’, prescribe with caution, and will refer you for a second or third opinion if needed.
+Doctors who see you as ‘whole, but needing support’, prescribe with caution, and will refer you if needed.
 They’re more concerned with your health, than getting your money or commissions from drug companies.
 I’m reminded of a thoughtful GP I met recently, who said ‘it’s a good day when I don’t have to write out a prescription’.

-Tip: Before you walk into a doctor’s office, give your energy levels a rating out of 10 (0 being flat, 10 being great).
+Tip: Before you walk into a clinic, give your energy levels a rating out of 10 (0 being flat, 10 being great).
 Do the same as you walk out.
-Although you may still be sick, you shouldn’t feel ‘more’ sick – always feeling tired after seeing someone is a sign they are not giving you value.
+You could also try sending white light throughout the rooms (I do this automatically to ‘clear’ the space.
+After visiting, you shouldn’t feel ‘more’ sick – feeling tired after seeing someone is a sign they are not giving you value.
 This is an exercise from my article 3 Ways That Letting People Down Can Raise You Up – How to Dissolve Your Fear of Rejection.

 Conclusion

 In numerology, every word can be reduced to a number.
-DOCTOR adds to 30/3, the same vibration as words like PASSION, SCEPTIC, FAMILY and ALCOHOL.
-In a nutshell, I believe it’s best to:
+DOCTOR adds to 30/3, the same vibration as words like PASSION, SCEPTIC, HAPPY, BIRTH, FAMILY and ALCOHOL.
+I believe it’s best to:

-– look for a doctor who loves what they do,
+-look for a doctor who loves what they do, who considers medicine a calling,

--find someone who treats you like a close relative, rather than telling you what to do because they’re drunk on power.
+-find someone who treats you like a full Soul, rather than lecturing you/ getting drunk on power.

 The number 3 (or third chakra/ Solar Plexus) is about the wise use of willpower, ego and discipline to change the world.
 It looks like a pair of lips in profile, because it’s about having the guts to say what’s right.
 In balance, 3 energy brings light and joy to the darkest of situations.
 Out of balance, it criticises and controls, shutting down other people’s opinions.
 Can you see how this relates to the medical profession?

-MEDICINE adds to 44/8, the same as words like COMMITMENT and ETERNITY.
+MEDICINE adds to 44/8, the same as words like COMMITMENT, HAPPINESS and ETERNITY.
 The double 4’s mean ‘a big 4th or Heart Chakra’, which can be used to create a cycle of healing (8 energy).
-A good doctor (and healer) can help to restore faith and order to your life.
+A good doctor can help to restore faith and order to your life.
 You just need to find someone who sees the big picture, while honouring the small things, which make their patients feel special.

 Recommended Links